 Complex abscesses and large abscesses can rupture and may be associated with a high mortality.

 Overall, most patients have a favorable outcome with prompt treatment.

 Preventive measures include reducing fecal contamination of food and water and emphasizing the use of safe sexual practices, particularly in men who have sex with men.
 An effective vaccine would be instrumental in improving health in developing countries, particularly in children.
-Once considered a fatal infection, an amebic liver abscess is now considered a very treatable condition.
+Once considered a fatal infection, amebic liver abscess is now considered a curable condition.

 The care of amebic liver abscess depends on the complexity of the liver abscess.
-Even though drugs are the first choice to manage a liver abscess, there are no randomized trials to demonstrate that combination therapy is better than monotherapy.
-Another consideration is that drugs like chloroquine also have adverse effects that may affect vision.
-Hence, where possible, multiple drug combinations should be avoided.
 The treatment of amebic liver abscess requires an interprofessional team to lower the morbidity and mortality of the disorder.